Rutgers School of Communication and Information: Center for Organizational Development and Leadership (ODL)

 The Center for Organizational Development and Leadership serves as a resource to the university community in support of efforts to create a more service-oriented culture.
 Emphasis is placed on relationship building and "teaching in all we do" - inside and outside of the classroom.
 Education and instruction, consultation and facilitation, and research and development in organizational leadership are core focal areas.

 NetSCI Lab

-The NetSCI lab is dedicated to producing cutting edge networks research, advancing theories of social networks, methods for network analysis, and the practical application of networks research.
 Researchers in the lab are focused on the study of organizations and communities across multiple levels of interaction, connecting theory to practice, and informing the design of networks in everyday life.

 SALTS Lab - Laboratory for the Study of Applied Language Technology and Society

 SALTS, the Laboratory for the Study of Applied Language Technology and Society at the School of Communication and Information, Rutgers University, brings together researchers interested in developing and/or using next-generation natural language processing technology that supports communication across cultural and social boundaries in areas such as digital libraries, education, public health, humanities, linguistics and communication.